Opéra Garnier: An insider's guide

 - 5 rue de Louvois, 2e

 In the up-and-coming neighbourhood near the Folies Bergère a band of five ‘mothers’ boys’ has created a restaurant evoking their mums’ home cooking.
-Even the mums themselves get into the kitchen on
+Even the mums themselves get into the

 - 7 bis Rue Geoffroy-Marie, 9e

 Who said eating healthily was boring?
 Certainly not the many regulars who flock each afternoon (and on Sunday for brunch) to this tiny canteen in the 9th arrondissement.
-There’s no overriding organic
+There’s no overriding

 - 12 rue de Trévise, 9e

 A brilliant little burger joint, which takes the traditional American burger and gives it the French terroir treatment.
-Nowhere’s been left out, with regional specialities from all over France wedged
+Nowhere’s been left out, with regional specialities from all over France

 - 55 rue du Faubourg Poissonnière, 9e

 Note the address well, because there’s no other sign to indicate the whereabouts of this tapas bar, opened at the end of 2010 by a chap called Cornélius (whence the name).
-But once you do find your
+But once you do find

 - 36 rue de Rochechouart, 9e

 The Rex's new sound system puts over 40 different sound configurations at the DJ's fingertips, and has proved to be a magnet for top turntable stars.
 Once associated with iconic techno pioneer